Kingdom of Northern Lusitania

 The partition of Portugal, proposed by Napoleon in the treaty of Fontainebleau (1807).
 The Kingdom of Northern Lusitania is marked in green.

+The Kingdom of Northern Lusitania was a Kingdom proposed by Napoleon in 1807 that was ultimately never culminated.
+The main factors were due to the Peninsular Wars outbreak and Napoleon's downfall following years.

-The Kingdom of Northern Lusitania (Royaumme de la Lusitanie Septentrionale; Reino da Lusitânia Setentrional) was a kingdom proposed by Napoleon in 1807 for the king of Etruria, Charles Louis, located in the North of Portugal.
+The Kingdom of Northern Lusitania (French: Royaume de la Lusitanie Septentrionale; Portuguese: Reino da Lusitânia Setentrional) was a proposed client state of the French Empire, intended by Napoleon in 1807 for Charles Louis, the deposed King of Etruria.
+It was to be established in northern Portugal, between the Douro and Minho rivers, with cities like Porto and Braga at its core.

+Major battles

-In 1807 Portugal refused Napoleon's demand to accede to the Continental System of embargo against the United Kingdom.
-Napoleon, having signed the Treaty of Fontainebleau on 27 October 1807, with Spain, defined the occupation of Portugal, proposing that the country would be divided into three states:
+In 1807, Portugal refused Napoleon's demand to accede to the Continental System of embargo against the United Kingdom.
+Napoleon, having signed the Treaty of Fontainebleau on 27 October 1807, with Spain, defined the occupation of Portugal, proposing that the country would be divided into three different states: